-Atop of the Andes Mountain in Peru stands the awe-inspiring Inca City of Machu Picchu.
+If you travel to Peru, then you’ll definitely plan on visiting Machu Picchu.
+Resting atop of the Andes Mountain in Peru stands the awe-inspiring Inca City of Machu Picchu.
 The Inca held the largest empire to ever exist in the Americas, and Machu Picchu was built at the height of their reign.
 The city was believed to have been the royal estate or sacred religious site for the Inca leaders.
 One of the most fascinating facts about Machu Picchu is that in the time where the Spanish Conquistadors were virtually wiping out civilization in Peru, the city was not discovered.
 When the Inca got word of the conquistadors' arrival, they destroyed their roads so that they wouldn't be found by outsiders.
 For about hundred years, the city was abandoned until American archaeologist Hiram Bingham stumbled upon Machu Picchu in 1911 and shared it with the world.
 However, there is evidence that missionaries and other explorers reached the city before him but were less vocal about their discovery.

 What Time of Day to Go?

-How to get into Machu Picchu?
+How to get to Machu Picchu?

 Machu Picchu by Bus

-Buses leave from Aguas Calientes to Machu Picchu starting at 5:30 am.
+When planning a trip to Machu Picchu, it’s good to know that buses leave from Aguas Calientes to Machu Picchu starting at 5:30 am.
 The ride takes about 20-30 minutes.
 This will cost 24 USD for a round trip.
 We bought our ticket at a kiosk in Aguas Calientes.
 While they do accept MasterCard and American Express, they do not accept Visa.

 Hiking into Machu Picchu

-Taking the Inca Trail
+Taking the Inca Trail to Machu Picchu

 Things to Do in Advance

-Book Machu Picchu admission tickets
+Book Machu Picchu tickets

 There is a daily limit of 2,500 visitors allowed in Machu Picchu.
-While you can purchase Machu Picchu admission tickets in-person in Cusco, Aguas Calientes, or any major city with a Banco de Nacíon, it's strongly suggested to buy in advance, particularly in the high season.
+While you can purchase Machu Picchu tickets in-person in Cusco, Aguas Calientes, or any major city with a Banco de Nacíon, it's strongly suggested to buy in advance, particularly in the high season.
 Tickets quickly sell out, and you will not be able to buy tickets at Machu Picchu itself.

-There are three ticket options for Machu Picchu:
+There are three Machu Picchu ticket options: